JonWil91/milestone-4/README.md

 * **Blog Comments** - On each individual blog post, provided a user is logged in they are able to add a comment.
 Clicking the add comment button takes them to a form on a separate page, and then after filling in a comment and submitting it they are redirected to the post with the comment below.
 -- If a user is not logged in and tries to add a comment they are directed to the log in page, as a user needs to be logged in for this feature.
 Once a user has added a comment, their comment will be displayed with an option to delete the comment.
 This only appears next to comments created by that user.

 * **Blog Likes** - On each individual blog post, provided a user is logged in they are able to like it by clicking the like button.
 This will change the blue 'like' button to a red 'unlike' button if they wish to reverse this decision.
-Each additional is displayed as a total number next to the like button.
+Each additional like is displayed as a total number of likes next to the like button.
--- If a user is not logged in and tries to add a comment they are directed to the log in page, as a user needs to be logged in for this feature.
+-- If a user is not logged in and tries to add a like they are directed to the log in page, as a user needs to be logged in for this feature.

 * **Pagination** - The Blogs page uses a pagination feature, only displaying 4 blog posts on a single page.
 If there are additional blog posts a next button is available to click.
 After clicking the next button, there is then an option to click previous to return to the previous page, or next again if there are additional pages.
 In the middle of the next and previous buttons is a box highlighting how many pages there are in total and what page number the user is on.

 * **Superuser** - If a user is logged in as a Superuser they will have a different display to regular users.
 On the Account button they have access to the Product and Blog Management pages.
-They also have access to the CRUD operations on the blog, blog details, gallery and gallery details pages to update and delete blog posts or products from the store.
+They also have access to the CRUD operations on the home, blog, blog details, gallery and gallery details pages to update and delete blog posts or products from the store.

 * **Contact**  - The contact page has a simple contact form, the user is required to fill in each field.
 Once submitted the user is redirected to the home page, a confirmation message appears in the top corner of the screen.
 This message is then saved in the admin panel.